FabrizioBrancati/Queuer/README.md

 ========

 Queuer is a queue manager, build on top of [OperationQueue](https://developer.apple.com/documentation/foundation/operationqueue) and [Dispatch](https://developer.apple.com/documentation/dispatch) (AKA GCD).<br>
-It allows you to create any synchronous and asynchronous task easily, with just a few lines.<br>
+It allows you to create any synchronous and asynchronous task easily, with just a few lines.

 Here is the list of all the features:
 - [x] Works on all Swift compatible platforms (even Linux)
 - [x] Easy to use and well documented